'Born, Not Made': Doctors With CHOP Offer New Insights On Best Way To Treat Picky Eaters

 Most recently, he’s eating meat and even combinations he used to avoid like spaghetti and meatballs.

-“I didn’t really like it at first then I got used to it,” Brendon said.
+“I didn’t really like it at first then I got used to it,” Brendan said.

 “It’s all kind of crazy how far he’s come,” Kelly said.